-Emma Gaggio was born into a family of interior decorators that has been present in Venice since 1800; she grew up surrounded by Venetian luxury fabrics and furniture.
-Her father’s clients included the Agnelli and Fùrstenberberg families, and the Teatro La Fenice (1960).
+Emma Gaggio was born into a family that has worked in Venice in the fields of fabrics and upholstery since 1800.
+Her father’s clients included the Agnelli and Fürstenberg families, and the Teatro La Fenice (1960).

-Although Emma attended liceo classico (secondary school specialising in the classics) and adored history and philosophy, her attention was turned to the highly valued craft of Venetian printing; she sought to draw inspiration from – and continue – the tradition of this fertile heritage of the Serene Republic.
+Although Emma attended liceo classico (secondary school specialising in the classics) and adored history and philosophy, her attention was turned to the highly valued craft of Venetian printing; she drew inspiration from – and continues – this tradition of the Serene Republic.

-In 1985, Emma opened a large studio and workshop near Campo Santo Stefano in Venice where she developed the art of combining fabrics, designs and colours.
+In 1985, she opened a large studio and workshop near Campo Santo Stefano in Venice where she developed the art of combining fabrics, designs and colours.

-Contacted by companies in Milan, she shipped her products (cushions, tapestries, plaid…) to department stores such as Harvey Nichols in London, and Gergof & Goodman, Neiman Marcus, Barney’s and the Pontatina shop in New York.
+Contacted by companies in Milan, her products (cushions, tapestries, plaid…) were sold in department stores such as Harvey Nichols in London, and Gergof & Goodman, Neiman Marcus, Barney’s and the Portantina shop in New York.

 In France – together with architecture and interior design studios such as Alfa 5 Group, Oger International, “Saudi Oger ” and Kofra – she worked for clients in the Arabian Peninsula.

-Emma and her staff work to revive dreams and memories by creating Venetian luxury fabrics, clothing, accessories and décor with a contemporary style while respecting artistic Venetian traditions.
+Emma continues to create Venetian luxury fabrics, clothing, accessories and décor with a contemporary style while respecting artistic Venetian traditions.